ThiagoRGoveia/nfe-facil-api/src/core/documents/application/use-cases/requirements/create-batch-process.use-case.md

 ## Feature

 As a user
-I want to create a batch process for multiple PDF documents
+I want to create a batch process for multiple PDF files
 So that I can process multiple files using the same template configuration

 ## Background